lucystorts/OldProjects/about.markdown

 permalink: https://lucystorts.github.io/stat386-projects/
 ---

 Hello!
 My name is Lucy Storts and I am a senior studying statistics at BYU.
-I took at statistics class in high school and was fascinated by all the different fields statistics can be applicatied to.
+I took a statistics class in high school and was fascinated by all the different fields statistics can be applicatied to.
 Now, my studies focus on data science and I hope to be able to work with data of all kinds.

 ![Figure](https://raw.githubusercontent.com/lucystorts/stat386-projects/main/assets/images/picofme.jpg)

 Some of my interests outside of school and work include hiking, traveling, beading jewelry, and playing with my dog, Benson.
-He lives with my parents while I am in school, but I am excited to be reunited once I graduate.
+He lives with my parents while I am in school, but I am excited reunited once I graduate.

 ![Figure](https://raw.githubusercontent.com/lucystorts/stat386-projects/main/assets/images/benson.jpg)